f-meloni/danger-swift-coverage/README.md

 - Create a folder called `DangerDependencies` on `Sources` with an empty file inside like [Fake.swift](Sources/DangerDependencies/Fake.swift)
 - To run `Danger` use `swift run danger-swift command`
-- (Recommended) If you are using SPM to distribute your framework use [Rocket](https://github.com/f-meloni/Rocket) or similar to comment out all the dev depencencies from your `Package.swift` and avoid them to be downloaded and compiled with your framework.
+- (Recommended) If you are using SPM to distribute your framework, use [Rocket](https://github.com/f-meloni/Rocket), or similar to comment out all the dev depencencies from your `Package.swift`.
+This prevents the dev dependencies to be downloaded and compiled with your framework.

 #### Marathon
 - Add this to your `Dangerfile.swift`